How to get started with schema markup and structured data

 If you just want to implement basics, then you might be fine with a free plugin.

 But, of course, free plugins have restrictions.
-The typical restriction for free schema plugins is support for only a few of the most popular types of schema markup.
-So if you want to add a few of the popular schema types, you may be fine with some free plugins.
-But if you want to add something a little more exotic like automobile listings (to pick one out of 600), you would be out of luck.
+The typical restriction for free (and freemium) schema plugins is they only cover a few of the most popular types of schema markup.
+So if you only want to add a few of the popular schema types, you may be fine with some free plugins.
+But if you want to add something a little less common like automobile listings (to pick one example out of 600), you would be out of luck.

 Here is one of more popular free plugins: Schema

-A step up in terms of functionality is paid plugins.
-These are typically premium versions of the free plugins that feature more schema types that you can implement.
+Paid plugins are a step up in terms of functionality.
+These are often premium versions of the free plugins that feature more schema types that you can implement.

 Most paid plugins will still not support all 600 schema types.
-So definitely inquire about which schemas they support before buying.
+So definitely inquire about which schemas they work with before buying.